 - Who can purchase a permit or bus pass on payroll?

 - Why would I want to put my permit or bus pass on payroll deduction?

 - For your convenience, permit and bus pass costs can be deducted from your paycheck.
 Permit purchases will be automatically deducted from September through May pay periods.
-Permits are divided over 18 periods and Annual and semester U-Passes are deducted over 4 pay periods.
-In the months with a third pay period a deduction will not be processed.
+Permits are divided over 18 periods.
+Annual and semester U-Passes are deducted over 4 pay periods.
+In the months with a third pay period, a deduction will not be processed.
 As an additional benefit, customers electing to participate in Payroll Deductions will have first priority to renew their permits.

 - Can I put a citation on payroll?

 - Any active employee collecting a pay check can put a citation on payroll, but it is a post-tax deduction.